-The Austin Bar Foundation has been awarding grants since 2012.
+The Austin Bar Foundation has been awarding grants to area legal-related programs since 2012.
+Approximately $20,000 is given annually, with almost $168,600 being awarded to date.
 Through the grant program, the foundation furthers its mission to improve public awareness of the legal system, the administration of justice, and the delivery of legal service.

 Organizations interested in receiving funding through a grant must download and fill out the 2018 Austin Bar Foundation grant application.
 The deadline to apply is March 30, 2018.

 Advance Training for Immigration Lawyers: To further the professional development of American Gateways attorneys through training on advanced immigration issues.
 The funds will allow American Gateways to better serve the local Austin immigrant community with the complex immigration legal issues they face, which, in turn, will preserve the fabric of Austin’s neighborhoods and enrich the community through their diversity.

 Family Security Legal Clinics: To increase the number and frequency of free legal clinics held in collaboration with social workers at Austin Independent School District (AISD) campuses located in the Eastern crescent of Austin.
 These clinics are held for the parents of school-aged children to improve the families’ security by helping them execute powers of attorney, advanced desgnations of guardianship, authorization for nonparent adult caregivers, and wills.
 The funding provided will allow them to hold more clinics, serve more families, and address an expanded set of needs important for financial security, such as enforcing child support orders and recovering apartment security deposits.